MuntasirSZN/LinuxCommandsCheatSheet/README.md

 </center>

 A lot of people is learning linux,for development reasons.
 They sometimes forget the commands.
 To help them **memorize** the commands,I made this repo.
 This is my personal repo,where I keep all the commands I use.
 I hope this repo helps you too.
-I provided a short description with it, also usage and an example.
+I provided a short description with it, also usage and an example.**Remember**,this are bash commands.

 # Table of Contents